CABOMETYX Hispanic female patient portrayal

 • After vomiting stops, slowly sip a small amount of cool liquid and suck on some ice chips or frozen juice chips

-Your doctor may also prescribe a medication for nausea and vomiting.
+Your doctor may also prescribe a medicine for nausea and vomiting.

 CABOMETYX Pill icon